Rishi Sunak ‘first Tory leadership contender to get support of 100 MPs’

 Rishi Sunak has become the first Tory leadership contender to reach the 100-nomination threshold to make it to the next stage of the race, a campaign source has said.

-Though he has not formally declared, the former chancellor’s supporters said on Friday night he had received nominations from 100 Tory MPs way ahead of Monday’s deadline.
+Though he has not formally declared his intention to run, the former chancellor’s supporters said on Friday night he had received nominations from 100 Tory MPs way ahead of Monday’s deadline.

-Former Health secretary Matt Hancock confirmed his support for Mr Sunak earlier this evening.
+Former health secretary Matt Hancock confirmed his support for Mr Sunak on Friday evening.

-He tweeted: “I have worked incredibly closely with Boris, Rishi & Penny in Government.
-I admire all three.

-“With the challenges we face today: economic crisis & the need to restore authoritative leadership, Rishi Sunak is the best person to lead our country .
-I’m voting Rishi & hope you do too.”

 Register for free to continue reading